 Panel from Daredevil #94, volume 2, by Ed Brubaker and Lee Weeks

 Many things happen between Matt and Milla over the next forty issues.
 Milla gets a very intense glimpse into Matt’s life on their very first date, when he is arrested for murder.
 On their second date, Typhoid Mary sets him on fire.
 (Is it just me, or does dating a superhero seem like a terrible idea?)
 After Matt takes over as the “Kinpin of Hell’s Kitchen,” the two experience a time of relative calm, though this time period is not explored in any detail in the book.
 Somewhere along the line, they get married, but the marriage soon falls apart when it’s suggested that Matt might not have been in his right mind when he married her, and that he has yet to get over Karen Page.
 Milla asks for an annulment of the marriage, and the two are separated for quite some time until Bendis’s last arc when he surprises both readers and the upcoming writer Ed Brubaker, by having Matt and Milla reconcile.
-Brubaker has more or less admitted that Bendis threw his a curve ball by bringing Milla back, and she doesn’t appear very often in his first two arcs, the first one being set in prison and the second one seeing Matt hitting the rails in Europe.
+Brubaker has more or less admitted that Bendis threw him a curve ball by bringing Milla back.
+In fact, she doesn’t appear very often in his first two arcs, the first one being set in prison and the second one seeing Matt hitting the rails in Europe.
 However, with issue #94 (see panels to the left and below), Brubaker does a great job shedding some more light on Milla’s character.
 As seen here, he appears to try to take the character back to her cockier roots, where she clearly shares her husband’s fearlessness.

 Panel from Daredevil #94, volume 2, by Ed Brubaker and Lee Weeks